Calendar flexibility is an issue that received much more attention in this last school year, and for good reasons.

 What is also shows is that North Carolina was at the time was one of the TWO states in the entire country whose laws dictated when a school could start and when it had to end.

-200 bills have been introduced in the NCGA over the last few years, and none have made it past committee in a legislature that had a super-majority in six of the last seven years because of opposition from another industry.
+Over 200 bills have been introduced in the NCGA and none have made it past committee in a legislature that had a super-majority in six years of the last eleven years because of opposition from another industry.